 Also featured is the original report from Laurence Olivier’s appearance at the Savoy during the war, a chapter on the films that were shot in Andover and nearby and a piece about the ‘Ice Queen of Film Noir’ movie star who was born in Nether Wallop.
 There are also some personal memories from respected Australian film critic David Stratton who gained his love of cinema in Andover as a child.
 There’s an audio clip from the original interview below.

-The book costs £7.50 and is available from the Andover Museum in Church Close.
-It can be ordered via Amazon here or can be paid for by cheque (payable to Andover Film Club) and posted for £10.30 (within the UK) or abroad by writing to the club address at the bottom of this page.
-You can also contact email@example.com for any other enquiries.
+The book costs £7.50 and is available from the Andover Museum in Church Close or to film club members for £5.50, this member price is available only through the club, it can be purchased on film nights or for a further £3.60 it can be posted.
+The book can be posted to non-members within the UK for a total of £10.60 (inc. postage) or it can be sent abroad by writing to the club address at the bottom of this page for further details.
+You can also contact us via our email address at: firstname.lastname@example.org for this or any other enquiries.

 Andover Modern Times